 Sam is a professional piano accordion player whose credits include playing in bands including AAAAG (With David Wood) and 422 (Who won the BBC Radio 2 Young Folk Award in 1999); acting as Artistic Leader of Ethno Folk Camp for three years in Sweden and subsequently founding his own UK-version of the festival; and performing in residential homes, special schools and prisons with Live Music Now!
 He has a strong interest in the music of the Sengwer Tribe in Kenya.

-Chris works across Yorkshire and the Humber with Arts and Cultural organisations and education settings in his role as Programme Manager at CapeUK - a charity working nationally to embed creativity in teaching and learning.
+Chris works across Yorkshire and the Humber with Arts and Cultural organisations and education settings in his role as Head of Enterprise and Skills at IVE - a charity working nationally to embed creativity in teaching and learning.
 He currently works strategically in Hull, Leeds, Rotherham and Calderdale to support the most disadvantaged children and young people to engage with high quality Arts and Cultural opportunities.
 He is also setting up bespoke creative vocational programmes with training providers across the region.
 Chris is passionate about developing young person led activities with a personalised approach to education and progression.

 Robert is Head of Creative Practice in the faculty of Arts at York St John University and a C4C research fellow.
 His practice and research engage with music composition, live art, interdisciplinary collaborative practice and pedagogy.